Standard Pallet Sizes & Dimensions

-The Grocery Manufacturers Association (GMA) influences the consumer packaged goods industry around the globe.
+The Consumer Brand Association (CBA) (formerly known as the GMA) influences the consumer packaged goods industry around the globe.
 They suggest standard pallet dimensions to be 48" x 40".
-Pallets of that size are commonly referred to as GMA pallets.
+Despite the group's name change in 2019, pallets of this size are still commonly referred to as GMA pallets.

 More than 30% of pallets produced in the U.S. each year are GMA pallets.
 The next most common pallet dimensions are 42” x 42” and 48” x 48” respectively.

 |48" X 40"|